Sania Mirza, a destiny fulfilled

 Some individuals are gifted with unique athletic intelligence, some get better with time and some work harder to do justice to that.
 Mirza belongs to each of those categories and it all started in her early days.
 She had already been creating waves in the junior national circuit and started featuring at the junior Grand Slams but the real gush came when she began competing on the WTA tour, going on to become the first Indian woman to be among the top 30 in the singles charts, with a career high of 27.

-For Nirupama Sanjeev (née Vaidyanathan), the first Indian in the Open era to win a main draw match at a Grand Slam, that moment was the best news.
+For Nirupama Sanjeev (née Vaidyanathan), the first Indian woman in the Open era to win a main draw singles match at a Grand Slam, that moment was the best news.

 “For me, I didn’t dream that high... my goal was just to make the Top 100.
 When Sania achieved that, we needed to see that in order to believe that we can do it,” Nirupama told Scroll.